A. Investment Score

 - All the collections are either made based on objective information, public knowledge or broad sectoral trends.
 For example - ETF smallcases collection will list few of the smallcases from platform which only consists of ETFs as constituents, Popular Investment Ideas collection lists few smallcases which are popular (most bought) on the platform, Ideal for New investors collection lists smallcases which are focused on asset allocation and have low volatility as such portfolios are generally considered ideal for first time investors, etc.

-- The objective of the Portfolio Health tool and the Find your smallcase tool is to identify and evaluate the risks in your smallcases portfolio due to inadequate diversification.
+- The objective of the Investment Score tool and the Find your smallcase tool is to identify and evaluate the risks in your smallcases portfolio due to inadequate diversification.

 - Suggestions for investing in additional smallcases (if any), are only for the purposes of ensuring proper diversification, on a best effort basis.
 These suggestions are derived from a fixed model without any reference to the investor’s risk profile, financial needs and goals.

-- All the tools or activities mentioned in the above points A, B, C & D should not be construed as investment advice or as a solicitation to invest in the smallcases and the investor is advised to consult his / her advisor prior to arriving at any investment decision.
+- All the tools or activities mentioned in the above points A, B, C, D & E should not be construed as investment advice or as a solicitation to invest in the smallcases and the investor is advised to consult his / her advisor prior to arriving at any investment decision.

 - While every effort has been made to take due care in building and calculating the above tools & activities to avoid errors or omissions, all the tools and activities are publisher with a condition and understanding that STPL shall not be responsible for any damages, compensation or loss or action taken or abstained to be taken on the basis this information.